Delaware allows for some of your pension income to be excluded from your total taxable income.

 How much is the exclusion?

-If you were under the age of 60 by the end of the tax year, you can exclude up to $2,000 or the amount of pension received, whichever is less.
+- If you were under the age of 60 by the end of the tax year and received a non-military pension, you can exclude up to $2,000 or the amount of pension received, whichever is less.

 Each taxpayer can only receive one exclusion even if they receive more than one pension or retirement distribution.
 Spouses who each receive a pension are each permitted one exclusion each.

 Early Distributions Not Qualifying for the Exclusion

 Early distributions from an IRA or Pension may not qualify for the Pension Exclusion.
 If you had an early distribution due to emergency reasons or a separation from employment, your distribution does not qualify for the pension exclusion.